 The 1998 dam breach at the Los Frailes mine in Spain

 In April 1998, a dam breach accident occurred in the tailings pond at the Los Frailes mine in Spain, which was then owned by Boliden's subsidiary, Boliden Apirsa S.L. ("Apirsa").
-Boliden is involved in a number of disputes and legal proceedings arising from the accident at the mine.
+Large and successful remediation efforts were carried out in the same year, however, legal disputes regarding the costs of these efforts remain and court hearings will begin in July 2023.

 In April 1998, the dam at Apirsa's mine, Los Frailes, breached, resulting in the release of large quantities of metal-bearing water and tailings sand along the river Guadimar.
 The accident impacted large areas of agricultural land and affected areas 40 km downstream from the mining area, although the Donana National Park was not affected.

-Mining operations were halted immediately and all available in-house resources were mobilised to clean up the affected area, to limit the damage done, and to restore the natural landscape.
+Mining operations were halted immediately and all available resources were mobilized to clean up the affected area, to limit the damage done, and to restore the natural landscape.
 The area was cleaned up by Apirsa in collaboration with the central government and the local government (Junta de Andalucía).
-The three parties took an immediate decision whereby they would each clean one third of the area.
 Apirsa undertook to take the area closest to the mine (0-12 km) where approximately 70-80 per cent of the tailings sand had been deposited.
 No agreement was reached regarding the costs of the clean-up.
 By the end of 1998, the major part of the area had been cleaned up.
 Apirsa's total costs in respect of the dam breach accident were approximately EUR 115 million.

 The question of liability

 Following the dam breach the prosecutor initiated a criminal investigation and it was determined that the accident was caused by design and construction errors in the dam, not by Apirsa's handling of the operations at the mine.
-There was no suspicion of crime and the prosecutor did not bring charges against Apirsa.
 In 2002, following the result of the criminal investigation, Apirsa initiated an action for damages against the companies responsible for the dam's design and construction, and their insurance companies.
 However, the Spanish Supreme Court rejected in final Apirsa's claim in January 2012.

 Claim by the Ministry of the Environment

 The Spanish Ministry of the Environment submitted a claim against Apirsa to pay approximately EUR 45 million.
-The claim was affirmed in the highest instance in 2004 and Apirsa was ordered to pay approximately EUR 45 million in respect of the authorities' clean-up costs, and of damages and fines.
-This resulted, in January 2005, in Apirsa initiating insolvency proceedings in order to ensure a coordinated and orderly closure of the company.
+This, together with other factors, resulted in Apirsa initiating insolvency proceedings in January 2005, with the aim of ensuring a comprehensive and orderly liquidation of the company.

 The Junta de Andalucia suit

-All three defendants have contested the claim in their respective statements of defence which have been filed with the Court of First Instance in Seville.
+Boliden has disputed these expenses and the matter will now be tried by the equivalent of the district court in Seville.
 Boliden's opinion is that it will not suffer any significant financial harm as a result of the claims.